SCEDC/tutorials/pds-lambda-docker/README.md

 18. Hopefully, you will see the message "Execution result: succeeded."
 You can open the details to see that the function has returned an output_key in your bucket.
 This is the decimated file.
 From the terminal, you can run:

     ````
-    aws s3 ls s3://YOURBUCKETNAME/
+    aws s3 ls s3://YOUROUTPUTBUCKET/
     ````

-to see that it now has results in it.
+to see that it now has decimated in it.

 ![Output file in S3](graphics/Lambda_results.png)